ChristianLG2/Applied_Programming/README.md

 # Applied_Programming

 Overview
-In my pursuit to become a proficient software developer, I have created this repository to document my journey through different programming challenges and projects.
-Each project within this repository serves as an opportunity to explore various programming concepts, languages, and technologies, furthering my understanding and skills in computer science.
+This repository has been developed as part of my ongoing commitment to becoming a proficient Systems Intelligence and Data Science professional.
+It serves as a structured record of my progress across a range of programming challenges and applied projects, each designed to reinforce and expand my technical competencies in Systems Analysis, Data Science, and Computer Science.

-This repository includes a variety of programs ranging from simple exercises, like the "Hello World" application, to more complex applications involving data structures, algorithms, and software design patterns.
-Each project is crafted to highlight specific programming principles and practices.
+Contained within are projects that span from foundational exercises—such as introductory programs—to more advanced implementations involving data structures, algorithm design, and software architecture.
+Each project is intentionally crafted to demonstrate best practices in programming, emphasize core computational principles, and explore diverse tools and technologies relevant to the field.

 Useful Websites
 Throughout the development of these projects, several websites have provided invaluable information and assistance: